ywxt/ywxt.github.io/books/our-secret-base/src/chapter_1.md

 If he had only gone back to visit relatives or escape the heat for a while, he probably would have been happy.
 He could occasionally get away from the city and enjoy a悠闲的乡野生活, and then he could share some stories with his classmates.

 Unfortunately, Yan Jingxing had actually gone there to settle down.
-His uncle had already found a school for him to transfer to, and he had left in such a hurry that he didn't even have time to say goodbye to his middle school friends.
+His uncle had already found a school for him to transfer to, and he had left in such a hurry that he didn't even have time to say goodbye to his high school friends.
 He couldn't help but feel a little resentful.

 Yan Jingxing's parents lived abroad all year round and saw each other only once or twice a year.
 Since he was in the fourth grade of elementary school, he had been living with his uncle, Yan Yongzhi.